 The core ideals we cherish determine what we wish for in life.
 This sets up the potential pitfalls that lie ahead.
 An example of this is my experience in the stock market last year.
 It plunged and knocked down the value of our stock.
 If my core ideal was to succeed and make money, this crash would have really bummed me out!
 As it happens, my core ideal is patience and balance.
 The plunging stock market handed me an excellent opportunity to practice what I preach — another core ideal of mine.

 Therefore, we can improve the maxim further: “Take care in what you idealize to limit future suffering.”
-That is the value of embracing so called ‘spiritual’ ideals as much as possible.
-They counterbalance the ‘more is better urge’ that pushes us to get all we can as quickly as possible.
-(See How the hoodwink hooks.)
+That is the value of embracing so called spiritual ideals as much as possible.
+They counterbalance the more-is-better urge that pushes us to get all we can as quickly as possible.
+(See How the hoodwink hooks, p.100.)
 Christ put it well, Lay not up for yourselves treasures upon earth, where moth and rust doth corrupt, and where thieves break through and steal.
 But, lay up for yourselves treasures in heaven, where neither moth nor rust doth corrupt, and where thieves do not break through nor steal.
 For where your treasure is, there will your heart be also.
 That last line says it all.

 Speaking of being careful of what we wish for